Maldorana/CV/README.md

 - I naturally took the lead for most of my group projects during Makers bootcamp to help with the planning and development of our products.
 - I volunteered to co-hosted our very first demo day and self-led retro as a cohort during the fifth week at Makers.
-- During my time at Careerjet, I was in charge of the planning of the business model transition from start to finish, and I was leading the modernisation of the Sales Team communication strategy by conceiving and designing over 100 email templates and Sales Deck.
+- During my time at Careerjet, I've planned the modernisation of the Sales Team communication strategy by conceiving and designing over 100 email templates and Sales Deck.

 #### Keen on sharing knowledge